MaxFrequency/MFQ/content/Podcasts/The Max Frequency Podcast/MFP30 - “Born to Test This Stuff” with Marc “Try4ce” Duddleson.md

 URL: https://maxfrequency.net/2023/08/30/mfp-30/
 permalink: 2023/08/30/mfp-30/
 ---
+# MFP30 - “Born to Test This Stuff” with Marc “Try4ce” Duddleson

 Marc “Try4ce” Duddleson from My Life in Gaming opens up about his passion-fueled creation process before we both just marvel at how the FPGA is powering retro gaming today.
 Yes, we talk about the RetroTINK 4K. 🤡

 <audio controls>